turboapps/docs/getting_started/what_is_turbo/getting_started.md

 The public Turbo Hub is hosted at [http://turbo.net/hub](http://turbo.net/hub).

-**What is the Turbo pricing model?**
+**What is the Turbo.net pricing model?**

-Turbo.net is free to use for public repositories.
-Private repositories and other advanced features and tools are available in paid subscriptions.
-See [Pricing and Plans](/pricing) for more information on Turbo plan options.
+Turbo.net is a subscription service and can be purchased for individuals or an organization.
+There is a seven day trial period on all new accounts.
+See [Pricing and Plans](/pricing) for more information on Turbo.net plan options.

 **What if I don't want to host my repositories hosted on Turbo.net?**

-Turbo is available as an on-premises enterprise server.
+Turbo is also available as an on-premises enterprise server.
 Please see **[Turbo Server](/server)** for more information or to request an evaluation license.